BeLazy167/qbraid-chat/README.md

     - Visit [qBraid's platform](https://account.qbraid.com)
     - Generate or copy your API key

-3. Configure the extension:
-    - Open VS Code
+3. Set up your API key (choose one method):

+    - **Via Command Palette:**
-    - Open Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
+        1. Open Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
-    - Run "qBraid: Set API Key"
+        2. Type "qBraid: Set API Key"
+        3. Enter your API key when prompted
+    - **Via Chat Interface:**
+        1. Click the qBraid Chat icon in the sidebar
+        2. Click "Set API Key" in the welcome screen
-    - Enter your API key when prompted
+        3. Enter your API key when prompted

+4. To remove or change your API key:
+    - **Remove API Key:**
+        - Use Command Palette: "qBraid: Remove API Key"
+        - Or click "Change API Key" in chat and cancel the input
+    - **Change API Key:**
+        - Use Command Palette: "qBraid: Set API Key"
+        - Or click "Change API Key" button in chat header

 ## 🎯 Usage